 But the longer I worked in Machine Learning, the more I realized that building models that work is only half the fun.
-The really good stuff—the stuff that makes you stay up late—is when you realize you're building systems that are deeply entwined with messy, beautiful, human life.
-This is where my love for code suddenly met my deep interest in philosophy.
-It's a bit like learning to cook with an instant pot, then realizing the joy is in the slow, unpredictable fermentation process.
+The really good stuff is when you realize you're building systems deeply entwined with messy, beautiful, human life.
+This is where my love for code met my deep interest in philosophy.

-This isn't an academic paper—think of it more as a quiet moment of reflection, like watching the sunset from Camel's Back Park.
+This isn't an academic paper — think of it more as a quiet moment of reflection.

 The Turning Point: When a Chatbot Needed a Conscience